 The man worked his whole life trying to build what he saw as the Holy Grail of automated store consumption, impacting supermarket consumerism forever in terms of pricing displays, shopping cart usage, how we cruise the isles, and more.

 Today, we’re absolutely surrounded by what he started, and it’s increasing every day.

 “As e-commerce and online communications became a major part of the retail experience, self-service grew into a key component of customer support.
 Research shows that 90% of consumers now expect a brand or organization to offer a self-service customer support portal.”Salesforce

 Soon we’ll be looking at another massive leap forward with 5G-powered A.I. and augmented reality tools that help people live their lives without dealing with salespeople, marketers, customer support staff, or troubleshooting technicians.

-When we talk about consumer-facing tech it’s the star of the show, but, there’s a difference between a What is SaaS?
-SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
-The model… product being self-serve and a SaaS company being self-serve first.
+When we talk about consumer-facing tech, it’s the star of the show, but there’s a difference between a SaaS product being self-serve and a SaaS company being self-serve first.

 “Truly great software companies are self-serve first.”Gokul Rajaram

 That’s a popular-potent quote from Gokul Rajaram, whose article on self-serve inspired me to write this article.
 He defines the self-serve SaaS product as: